SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 ##### Specifying other SSL Related Configuration

 The Solace JMS API must be able to validate the server certificate of the event broker in order to establish a secure connection.
 To do this, the following trust store parameters need to be provided.

+Note: this is not required if the standard JVM trust store already includes the Certificate Authority used to sign the server certificate.

 First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the event broker server certificate during connection establishment.
 This parameter takes a URL or Path to the trust store file.